jcksnvllxr80/speed-camera/README.md

 ## Purpose

+To:
-To monitor the speed of people driving in front of my house.
+- monitor the speed of people driving in front of my house
+- take a piucture of each car and label it with its speed
+- make a cool timelapse video and put it on youtube

 ## How